Student Code of Conduct | ser-ninos

 • Required administrator/student/parent conference

 • Detention or placement in in-school suspension, which should include academic tutoring, classroom work provided by the teacher, and/or instruction on skill-building related to the student-behavior problem.
-Administrator should guard against students using in-school suspension as a way to avoid a particular class or task.
+Administrators should guard against students using in-school suspension as a way to avoid a particular class or task.
 This exclusionary consequence should be used only after behavior interventions and supports have been exhausted

 • Exclusion from extracurricular activities, such as field trips and award ceremonies